sinai-sawn-perez/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/ead7dedd-e7d6-4b23-a309-dcb874658657" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First an end-user submits a ticket, they provide contact information and any details pertaining to the issue.
+When an User submits a ticket they provide contact information along with any details related to the issue being experienced.
+If the organization has created a specific Help Topic that represents the issue it can be marked here.
+Once submitted the ticket is sent to the organization's inbox for Agents and Admins to review.
 </p>
 <br />